cheeseonamonkey/cheeseonamonkey/README.md

     - [Obsidian Crypto Lookup](https://github.com/cheeseonamonkey/obsidian-crypto-lookup) (Obsidian plugin)
         Adding live price lookup feature
     - [Spotify Manager](https://github.com/cheeseonamonkey/SpotMan) (Android app)
-        Android app to do stuff in the Spotify API
-            - *(on pause for now - needs a lot of low-level structural changes; when I started, I wasn't as knowledgable about Android development as I am now)*
+        Android app to do stuff in the Spotify API     *(on pause for now - needs a lot of low-level structural changes; when I started it I wasn't as knowledgable about Android development as I am now)*

 - 🌱 I’m currently learning:
     - Android development (Java)
     - Basic Typescript (and more advanced Javascript)
+    - Azure

 - 📫 How to reach me: